macmade/XS-Labs-Style-Guide/README.md

 #### 6.1 Operators

-A single whitespace character should always be used around all operators, except the increment/decrement and not operators:
+A single whitespace character should always be used around all operators except unary operators:

 ```C
 x = 1 + 2 + 3;